Farama-Foundation/PettingZoo/docs/classic/texas_holdem_no_limit.md

 Our implementation wraps [RLCard](http://rlcard.org/games.html#limit-texas-hold-em) and you can refer to its documentation for additional details.
 Please cite their work if you use this game in research.

-#### Observation Space
+### Observation Space

+The observation is a dictionary which contains an `'obs'` element which is the usual RL observation described below, and an  `'action_mask'` which holds the legal moves, described in the Legal Actions Mask section.

-The observation space is a vector of 72 boolean integers.
+The main observation space is a vector of 72 boolean integers.
 The first 52 entries depict the current player's hand plus any community cards as follows

 |  Index  | Description                                                 |
 |:-------:|-------------------------------------------------------------|